010001000100000101000001/anderson_health_fitness/README.md

 - **Acceptance criteria 3**: I can edit or delete my reviews if I change my mind.
 - **Acceptance criteria 4**: The system prevents me from submitting multiple reviews on the same item.
 - **Acceptance criteria 5**: Admins can moderate and remove inappropriate reviews.

+### Epic 8: Marketing and Promotions

+As a **Site User**, I can **see a promotional banner on the site** so that **I can take advantage of free delivery**.

+- **Acceptance criteria 1**: The promotional banner is visible on the homepage and other relevant pages.
+- **Acceptance criteria 2**: The banner highlights free delivery on orders over €100!

+---

+#### Epic 9: Search Enhancement

+As a **Site User**, I can **view a list of the items that were found overall in the search results summary.** so that **I can quickly decide if I need to refine my search or browse the results**.

+- **Acceptance criteria 1**: The total number of matching products is displayed on the search results page.
+- **Acceptance criteria 2**: It is simple to perform a new search and refine the results.

+---

+#### Epic 10: Order Management

+As a **Site User**, I can **view a history of my past purchases** so that **track how much I've spent and review past orders**.

+- **Acceptance criteria 1**: An overview of previous orders, including the total amount paid, is included in the user profile.
+- **Acceptance criteria 2**: Users are able to read information about specific products as well as the order date and total amount.

+---

 ## Database Schema